 It’s almost here!
 Your child starting school for the very first time.
 The day you’ve been a) counting down with excitement b) breaking down in tears over every time you’ve thought of it c) having actual panic attacks about.
 Well, don’t worry, I’ve been there too.
-And will be there again this September with Godivy, my middle child.
-Because I handled it TERRIBLY with my first, I’ve put together a list of things to do and things NOT to do.
+And because I handled it TERRIBLY with my first, I’ve put together a list of things to do and things NOT to do.
 So you fare better than I did.
 This post was written in partnership with Andrex®.

 Don’t make a huge deal out of it.
 Prepare your child for what’s ahead by all means but don’t go on about it so much that you both think the world is about to end.
 The more hype there is, the more anxiety there will be (for you especially).
 Talk about school in a fun way, not in a ‘THIS IS THE BIGGEST MOMENT OF YOUR LIFE’ kind of way that leaves you both shaking in your new school shoes.